News and Features

 We provide global education to trade unions and member-based associations in worker communities.
 Our programmes include Study Circles, Certificate Courses and an annual youth leadership project (YGAP).

-From Digital Skills to Study Circles to Leadership: Find out what programmes, courses, workshops and other activities are part of IFWEA’s schedule of activities for 2023.
+From Digital Skills to Study Circles to Leadership: Find out what programmes, courses, workshops and other activities are part of IFWEA’s schedule of activities.
 We also teach you how to design your own courses.

 STUDY CIRCLES